-KYW Career News Reports, October 15, 2017
+KYW Career News Reports, April 15, 2018

 This list highlights some of our current search assignments.
 If you think you are well qualified for one of these opportunities, you may e-mail your resume to Kaplan Partners for potential consideration.
 In addition, if you know someone who might be a prospective contender for one these roles, please make a confidential connection.

-- President & COO, Large Multi-State Regional Bank
+- SVP & CHRO, Large Regional Company

 - EVP & Chief Risk Officer, Mid-Atlantic Regional Bank

 March 21, 2018 Equity Bancshares, Inc. (NASDAQ: EQBK), the Wichita-based parent company of Equity Bank, announced the hiring of Craig Anderson, who is being named as Executive Vice President and Chief Operating Officer, and Craig Mayo, who is being named as Executive Vice President and Chief Credit Officer.
 In his new role, Mr. Mayo will oversee Equity’s credit administration and loan operations personnel, processes, and decisions throughout Equity’s four-state footprint encompassing 42 bank locations.
 Mayo joins Equity after serving as Executive Vice President and Chief Credit Officer for Investors Community Bank in Manitowoc, Wisconsin.
 Mayo also will be named to Equity’s senior leadership team and will be based in Wichita.

 Mr. Anderson will oversee commercial banking divisions in Equity’s metropolitan markets of Kansas City, Tulsa, and Wichita.
 Anderson will join Equity’s senior leadership team and will help lead the Company’s organic growth, business development, commercial lending and sales strategies.
 Anderson joins Equity after 31 years in various executive and leadership roles at UMB Bank in Kansas City, where he most recently served as President of UMB’s Commercial Banking – Eastern Region.